コンテンツにスキップ

 Today I would like to talk about Miura City, where I was born and raised.

-Looking at this data alone, you might think that Miura City is a difficult place to live, but in reality this is not the case at all.
+Looking at this data alone, you might think that Miura City is a difficult place to live, but in reality, this is not the case at all.

-In this article, I would like to introduce the true charm of Miura, as I understand it because I was born and raised in Miura and then lived in other cities.
+In this article, I would like to introduce the true charm of Miura, as I understand it only because I was born and raised in Miura and then lived in other cities.

-①Poor transportation access
+①Poor transportation

 ②I can't buy apparel